gogunubuntu/rl-collision-avoidance/README.md

 This is a Pytorch implementation of the paper [Towards Optimally Decentralized Multi-Robot Collision Avoidance via Deep Reinforcement Learning](https://arxiv.org/abs/1709.10082)

+and modyfied code for collision avoidandce with DQN

 ![](./doc/stage2.gif)  |  ![](./doc/circle_test.gif)
 :-------------------------:|:-------------------------: